tranleanh/edn-gtm/README.md

-# EDN-GTM: A Novel Encoder-Decoder Network with Guided Transmission Map for Single Image Dehazing
+# EDN-GTM: A novel Encoder-Decoder Network with Guided Transmission Map for single image dehazing

 This is the official implementation of the paper "A Novel Encoder-Decoder Network with Guided Transmission Map for Single Image Dehazing"